BackmanLab/ChromGEM/README.md

 ### Versions Tested

-* Layers 1 and 2 have been tested on Linus-RHEl7-x86_64.
+* Layers 1 and 2 have successfully run on Linux-RHEl7-x86_64.
-* Layer 3 has been tested on [RUYI]
+* Layer 3 has successfully run on Windows 11.

 ## Installation Guide